NatnaelWale/CapStone2-EnjoyTheOutdoors/README.md

 # EnjoyTheOutdoors
 This is my second capstone project made for Year Up Spring 2024 Application Development track.

+# About this Project
+"Enjoy the Outdoors" is a dedicated platform for nature enthusiasts and adventurers alike, offering comprehensive resources on national parks and mountains across the United States.
+Users can easily access information about national parks by searching based on their location or by the type of park they are interested in exploring.

 # Pictures of the Front Page
 <figure>
     <img src="images/READMEImages/FrontPageFrontHeroSection.jpg"